 The first 10 kW project was just the beginning and drawing inspiration from the project, India aggressively started installing floating solar plants over water bodies.
 In March 2017, India installed its then largest 100 kW floating solar plant at Kayamkulam, Kerala.
 And within just 7 months (October) broke its own record installing 500 kW capacity plant in the same state (Kerala).
 It is estimated that if the country succeeds in utilizing even 1% of its 11583 square miles of contained water bodies through floating solar, it could generate more power than 15 medium to large coal fired power stations.

 Understanding the implications of such endeavours, India has plans to install more than 20 MW of floating solar plants in Kerala, Tamil Nadu, Andhra Pradesh, and Uttar Pradesh.
-New projects are coming up and the future seems bright for floating solar sector in India.
+New projects amounting to 80 MW in floating solar are expected to be installed within 2019, thus the future seems bright for floating solar sector in India.

 These installation ideologies are only supported by engineering excellence, and it is a delight to see that we are changing, we are re-prioritizing our needs and trying to find a single solution for multiple problems.
 The way we are raising our efforts in protecting what is at stake (energy, water, the planet), assures future of solar energy; ultimately offering us sustainability as a legacy for the next generation.